RZRZR/energenie-breakout-board/V1/README.md

 Assembling the board.

-1. Disconnect ground thread at the cross roads to prevent shorting.
+1. **DO THIS BEFORE SOLDERING ON THE HEADERS**.
+Disconnect ground thread at the cross roads to prevent shorting.
 You can do this with a scalpel.
 Make sure you cut in parallel with the silkscreen line as shown.

 ![](img/1.jpg)